-Figure 2.0 described framework constructed by Mushumbusi Paul Kato and Jan Kratzer taking the essences of finding of famous economists N.Kabeer, Malhotra and Schuler, and Chen.
-They had mentioned that women were not given due position and not able to act according to their choice due to suppressive social, cultural, economic, and political culture in respective countries which leads most of the times resulting state of disempowerment.
-It was stated by Kabeer "logical association between poverty and disempowerment because an insufficiency of the means for meeting one's basic needs often rules out the ability to exercise meaningful choice' (Kabeer, 1999, 437).
-Further stated that poor women need resources which would support to come out with indigenous way of disempowerment and lookout of box approach to become a empowered person by taking the assistance from microfinance services of MFIs.
+2.0 described a framework Figure constructed by Mushumbusi Paul Kato and Jan Kratzer taking the essences of finding of famous economists N.Kabeer , Malhotra and Schuler, and Chen.
+They had mentioned that women were not given due position and not able to act according to their choice due to suppressive social, cultural, economic, culture and political in respective countries which leads most of the times resulting state of disempowerment.
+It stated Kabeer was by "logical association between poverty and disempowerment because an insufficiency of the means for meeting one's basic needs often rules out the ability to exercise meaningful choice' (Kabeer, 1999, p.
+437).
+Further stated that poor women need resources which would support to come out indigenous way of disempowerment and lookout of box approach to become a empowered person by taking the assistance from microfinance services of MFIs.

-MFIs can play a pivotal part in empowerment process and poverty alleviation.
-MFIs services would certainly enhance the capacity of poor women to take strategic decisions and change behaviors towards changing their lives.
-MFIs should evaluate the funding requirement more sensible way, envisaging business gradually and more sustainable way while supporting women segment.
+MFIs can play а pivotal part empowerment process and poverty MFIs alleviation. services would certainly enhance the capacity of poor women to take strategic decisions and change behaviors towards changing their lives.
+MFIs should evaluate the funding requirement more sensible way, envisaging business gradually and more way sustainable while supporting women segment.
 They should avail start-up capital and working capital, inculcate savings habits, insurance etc. In the same time apart from traditional banking services MFIs should also look at the ways to support women to increase productivity, training, community development programs.
 This would certainly help to retain customers and also support sustainable growth in the microfinance industry.
 Furthermore, next level is to take micro clients to next level small and medium size entrepreneurs.